Fraud Protection

 • File a police report.

 • Make sure to maintain a log of all the contacts you make with authorities regarding the matter.
-Write down names, titles and phone numbers in case you need to re-contact them or refer to them in future correspondence.
+Write down names, titles and phone numbers in case you need to contact them again or refer to them in future correspondence.

 To learn more about fraud and identity theft prevention, visit the Federal Trade Commission’s scam alerts page at https://www.consumer.ftc.gov/features/scam-alerts.